Letter 4522

 Upon receiving your letter yesterday I wanted to reply immediately, but then I realised that before saying anything to you regarding Semashko (whom I do know, yet insufficiently well to have a proper opinion of him), it would be better to ask various competent people about him; and since I was going to attend a concert and was due to see lots of musicians, a splendid opportunity for doing that presented itself [1].

 From everything that I was told about him, and from what I remember about him myself, I draw the conclusion that Mr Semashko, thanks to his fine technique, diligence, and love for his profession, is capable of being a good orchestra musician.
 However, for some reason which is completely incomprehensible to me, he turned down an offer to join the orchestra of the Imperial Theatres.
 He will visit me soon, and then this question will be cleared up.
 If, due to domestic reasons, or other special circumstances, he does not want to work in Moscow, I can of course give him a recommendation for Petersburg, but that would in any case have to wait until the next season.
 In general, if he wishes to have a recommendation from me — addressed to whomsoever it may be — I will gladly give him that, but there is just no way I could know where there are vacant posts for cellists, and he must surely be able to find out about these himself by other means.
 If, however, he considers the job of an orchestra musician to be unsuitable for him, then there is nothing whatsoever I can do for him.
 It is impossible to make a living by giving concerts, and, besides, could any cellist, even one who is highly gifted, really make a living otherwise than by playing in an orchestra and by giving lessons (of which there are not that many to be had)?
 The king of all cellists of our century, K. Yu.
 Davydov, played for many years in the orchestra of the Italian Opera in Petersburg, and it never so much as crossed his mind that he was thereby abasing himself.
 If Semashko regards such work as beneath his dignity, then that is very odd and unwise on his part.
 However, I cannot really say anything for sure in this matter, because I am writing to you without having seen him yet.
-In any case, I promise you that he can count on my sympathetic support [2].
+In any case, I promise you that he can count on my heartfelt support [2].

 How glad I am, dear Anton Pavlovich, that, as I can see from your letter, you are not angry with me!
 I mean, I haven't thanked you properly for dedicating "Gloomy People" to me — a dedication of which I am awfully proud!
 [3] I remember that during your journey [4] I was constantly intending to write you a large letter — I even wanted to try to explain which qualities of your talent precisely have such an enchanting and captivating effect on me.
 But I didn't have the time, nor, most importantly, was I ever up to such a task.
 It is very hard for a musician to state in words what and how he feels with regard to this or that artistic phenomenon.
 As it is, thank you for not being cross with me.
 I am impatiently looking forward to "The Duel", and it goes without saying that I shall not heed your advice of waiting until December, although I thank you fervently in advance for the book [5].
 God willing, during this stay in Moscow I shall get to see you and have a chat with you